The Aswan Quarry, Scoop Marks, and the Unfinished Obelisk

 The Aswan Quarry is just the first step.
 Even if you are able to figure out the scoop marks and determine how a multi-ton obelisk was quarried – including the final bit of separating the obelisk from the bedrock without getting crushed to death.

-There’s more mysteries to explore at the nearby Temple of Horus and Temple of Sobek.
+There’s more mysteries to explore at the nearby, including the Temple of Horus and the Temple of Sobek.

 Part of the Ben UnchartedX Egypt Tour